statikbe/laravel-nova-chained-translation-manager/README.md

 ### Changing your Editor
 Its possible also to change your editor, sometimes the translations values can get big and its good if you have a larger area to edit them or even add some bold/underline effects on the fly.
-You can use 3 supported values: input,textarea,trix.
+You can use 3 supported values: `input`, `textarea`, `trix`.
 Their names are self-explanatory.

+**NOTE:** We do not recommend Trix as an editor, because if you use variables in your translations within HTML, e.g. for the url of an anchor tag, Trix will remove it :-(.
-Please keep in mind while using Trix you should also configure your allowed HTML tags.
+Please, keep in mind while using Trix you should also configure your allowed HTML tags.

-Dont forget to clear the cache after changing these settings and refresh your page to see the results :)
+Don't forget to clear the cache after changing these settings and refresh your page to see the results :-)

 E.g.
 ```php